arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 	_Uploading a service package to the Windows Azure Management Portal_

 1. Wait until the deployment process finishes, which may take several minutes.
 At this point, you have already uploaded the package and you can view the deployment status on the dashboard.
-When the deployment reaches its **Running** state, the portal assignes a **DNS name** to the deployment that includes a unique identifier.
+When the deployment reaches its **Running** state, the portal assigns a **DNS name** to the deployment that includes a unique identifier.
 Shortly, you will access this URL to test the application and determine whether it operates correctly in the Windows Azure environment, but first you need to configure it.

 	>**Note:** During deployment, Windows Azure analyzes the configuration file and copies the service to the correct number of machines, and starts all the instances.
 Load balancers, network devices and monitoring are also configured during this time.